Scezaquer/dubious-programming-language/README.md

 should arr2d[2, 2] be list[int] or list[list[int]]?
 I think list[int] since
 it's just syntactic sugar for that.
 Technically arr2d is a pointer to the beginning of the list, while list[list[int]] would be a pointer to a list which itself contains pointers to int lists.
+Useful to keep distinct.

 I explicitely don't allow C nonsense like arr[3] being equivalent to 3[arr].
-Array indexation must be of the form `identifier[index]`
+Array indexation must be of the form `identifier[id1, id2, ...]`

 TODO: test array implementation thoroughly.
 - Test 0 autofill